-FIFA reveals World Cup schedule, Belgium to open against Egypt
+FIFA reveals World Cup schedule with Belgium to open against Egypt

-On Saturday, FIFA unveiled the full match schedule for the 2026 World Cup in the United States, Canada and Mexico, during a ceremony at the Kennedy Center in Washington.
+FIFA has unveiled the full match schedule for the 2026 World Cup in the US, Canada and Mexico, during a ceremony at the Kennedy Center in Washington.

-Belgium will kick off their campaign on 15 June against Egypt in Seattle, with the match starting at 9pm Belgian time.
-On paper, Egypt, led by Liverpool star Mohamed Salah, are the toughest opponent in Group G, though the the North-African squad has never won a match at a World Cup.
+Belgium will kick off their campaign on 15 June against Egypt in Seattle, with the match starting at 21:00 Belgian time.
+Egypt, led by Liverpool star Mohamed Salah, are the toughest opponent in Group G, though the the country has never won a match at a World Cup.

 Belgium will close out their group stage on 26 June in Vancouver against New Zealand.
-Because the match kicks off at 9pm local time, Belgian fans will have to tune in at 5am on the 27th to watch the kick-off.
+The match kicks off at 21:00 local time, 5:00 on the morning of 27 June for fans in Belgium.
 On paper, this should be the most manageable fixture, as New Zealand are only ranked 86th in the world.

 © BELGA PHOTO VIRGINIE LEFOUR